erikdubois/ArchCinnamon/README.md

 I run an installation script to quickly  get all my software after the base installation of Arch.
 For me this was quite a learning process, since I was a Redhat, Ubuntu, Linux Mint kind of guy over the last two decades.

-The idea is to download (if you have internet connection) the i3 github files :
+The idea is to download (if you have internet connection) the github files :

 	sudo pacman -S git

 	git clone https://github.com/erikdubois/ArchCinnamon.git

-This folder should be copied to a hidden folder in your home directory with the name  ~/.i3

-Be sure to copy all the hidden files too!
+Be sure to check out all the hidden files too!

+It is up to you to see if you use zsh or not.
+I was thrown back by the great number of awesome themes.

 Then you can start running the above mentioned script to be found in the folder installation.

-	install_i3_vxx.sh
+	step_1_install_cinnamon_vx.sh

+Then I opt to use the network-manager so the icon in the systembar (right-bottom) works.

+	step_2_back_online_v1

 When that is done you run

-	keep_all_here_vx.sh

-The last script is my idea to have all my data in one folder.
-So I make some symbolic links to them.
-I did notice that this is not so easy with the gtk files.

-Give it a go because I3 deserves to be more known.
+	step_ 3_copy_config_files_v1.sh